How to Make an Invoice in Google Docs

 7. State the Payment Terms

 Note the payment terms that you and your client agreed upon.
-If you are expecting payment to arrive a couple of days later, remind them through writing it in your invoice.
-If you have a specific term of payment, indicate it in the invoice.
+If you are expecting payment to arrive a couple of days later, remind them through writing it in your simple invoice.
+If you have a specific term and schedule of payment, indicate it in the invoice.
 If it is through bank transfer, make sure to put your bank information.